 Why Am I Losing My Hair?

 Hair loss is a common sign of aging for men.
 About ¼ of men begin to go bald by their 30s, and ⅔ are either bald or balding by 60.
 That being said, do not feel alone - balding is natural and can happen for a couple of different reasons:

 - Genetics.
-Over 95 percent of hair loss in men is caused by androgenetic alopecia, a.k.a. male pattern baldness.
+Over 95% of hair loss in men is caused by androgenetic alopecia, a.k.a. male pattern baldness.
 Men exhibiting male pattern baldness often have a receding hairline and find their hair thinning around the crown.
 This eventually turns into a bald spot.

 - Telogen effluvium.
-A telogen effluvium occurs when stress, pressure, or any other shock to your system causes hair roots to be pushed prematurely.
+A form of hair loss that occurs when stress, pressure, or any other shock to your system causes hair roots to be pushed prematurely.
 Up to 70% of scalp hairs are then shed in large numbers.
 Hair loss through telogen effluvium can be caused by:

 - Serious illness involving a high fever or severe infection